Answers to your most frequently asked questions

 What exactly is inpatient treatment?

-Inpatient treatment provides care 24 hours a day.
-Sometimes, it is better to be taken out of your home environment in order to focus on recovery.
-After an extensive evaluation, a group of therapists, counselors, and psychologists come up with a unique, personalized treatment plan.
-The treatment plan is based on the patient’s diagnoses, interests, and personality, and usually consists of group meetings and 12-Step programs along with specific therapies such as Expressive Arts or Equine Therapy.
+Inpatient treatment provides care 24 hours a day in a residential setting.
+Sometimes, it is better to be taken out of your home environment in order to focus fully on recovery.
+After an extensive evaluation, our therapists, counselors, and psychologists create a unique, personalized treatment plan.
+That plan is based on the patient’s diagnoses, interests, and personality, and usually consists of individual and group sessions, therapeutic modalities like EMDR and Somatic Experiencing®, neurofeedback, and interactive holistic offerings like expressive arts, mindfulness, tai chi, and equine therapy.

 Is the treatment facility licensed and well-equipped?